Pediatric and adolescent breast pathology

 In pre-pubertal children, other breast infections and conditions may include:

-• Newborn breast enlargement – caused by an influx of maternal hormones through the placenta – This disappears over time.
+• Newborn breast enlargement - This is caused by an influx of maternal hormones through the placenta – this disappears over time.

-• Infection of the breast tissue in newborns is called mastitis neonatorum.
+• Infection - Infection of the breast tissue in newborns is called mastitis neonatorum.
 This can often be treated with antibiotics.

 • Benign early breast development (premature thelarche) - This is isolated breast development in young girls aged 6 months to 9 years.
 This may be of no concern, but may be a sign of early puberty.

-• Precocious puberty – more common in girls, this is often idiopathic but may be a sign of an underlying condition
+• Precocious puberty - This is more common in girls and is often idiopathic but may be a sign of an underlying condition

 Adolescent girls may present with the following breast conditions: